ionos-cloud/ionosctl/docs/commands/snapshot/README.md

 ## Description

-The sub-command of `ionosctl snapshot` allows you to see information about Snapshots.
+The sub-commands of `ionosctl snapshot` allow you to see information, to create, update, delete Snapshots.

 ## Options